 Ezekiel began his prophetic ministry before Jerusalem and the temple were destroyed by Babylon in 586 BC.
 Prior to the destruction, many false prophets assured the people that God was with them and that nothing would happen to them (Ezekiel 13:8–16).
 True prophets like Jeremiah and Ezekiel warned the people that God’s judgment was coming (Ezekiel 2:3–8).
 In Ezekiel 8–11, the prophet sees the glory of God leaving the temple.

-After the destruction of Jerusalem and the temple, Ezekiel was taken into exile to Babylon, where he continued his prophetic ministry.
+Ezekiel was taken into exile to Babylon, probably in the second deportation of Jews, in 597 BC.
 In exile, he encouraged Israel that judgment would not last forever, but that God would restore Israel and once again live among them.
 In Ezekiel 37 he relates the vision of “The Valley of Dry Bones,” in which he describes the reunification and reanimation of a dead Israel.
-In chapters 38–29, Ezekiel predicts a battle with Gog and Magog, in which Israel’s enemies are defeated.
+In chapters 38–39, Ezekiel predicts a battle with Gog and Magog, in which Israel’s enemies are defeated.
 Then, in chapters 40–48, in the twenty-fifth year of Israel’s captivity, Ezekiel describes an enormous new temple (chapters 40–42).
-The glory of God returns (chapter 43), sacrifices are resumed (chapters 44–46), and the land is restored the people of Israel (47–48).
+The glory of God returns (chapter 43), sacrifices are resumed (chapters 44–46), and the land is restored to the people of Israel (47–48).
 The hearts of the people will have been changed (Ezekiel 36:26–27), and even Gentiles have a place in the restored kingdom (Ezekiel 47:22).
 The land will be ruled by a Davidic Prince (Ezekiel 44:3; see also 37:24–25; 34:23–24).